metallang/metal/README.md

 ## Contributing

-Currently, Metal is more or less under source availability.
-Metal will eventually become fully open source, but for now, since we're the only ones using this language it's unlicensed.
+Currently, Metal is unlicensed and solely owned by Vincent and Lena the maintainers.
+Metal will eventually open up and become fully open source, but for now, since we're the only ones using this language it's unlicensed.

 ## Development